KhronosGroup/Vulkan-Samples/samples/vulkan_basics.md

 binding tables for every draw call that is made.
 The used state combinations are only known at draw time, meaning that some optimizations are difficult and/or expensive to apply.

-Vulkan uses object-based states -- known as descriptors -- allowing the application to prepackage combinations of used states ahead of time.
+Vulkan uses object-based states -- known as pipelines -- allowing the application to prepackage combinations of used states ahead of time.
 Compiled pipeline objects combine all relevant state, allowing shader-based optimizations to be applied more predictably for lower run-time cost.